-- All 3 or 4 credit modules carry 3 credits each on the Part-Time mode with the exception of CSC 220 and CSC 221 which carry 2 credits each.
-Lab sessions carry 1 credit each for 2 lab contact periods. - The distribution of each year's modules per semester may differ from the model above depending on the students' needs and faculty availability. - The brackets ( ) next to the number of credits indicate the number of class sessions.
+- All modules on the Part-Time mode, spreading over 10 semesters (four subjects/semester), carry 3 credits each. - The distribution of each year's modules per semester may differ from the structure given above depending on the students' needs and faculty availability. - The brackets () next to the number of credits indicate the number of class sessions.

-\ Non-honours candidates can make equal-credit alternative selection from the Options List.
+^{} Non-honours candidates can make equal-credit alternative selection from the Electives List 2.